 - Crohn’s disease — an inflammatory bowel disease (IBD) that causes inflammation of your digestive track lining

-- abdominal aortic aneurysm - an enlargement and/or protrusion of the large blood vessel that supplies blood to the abdomen, pelvis, and legs
+- abdominal aortic aneurysm — an enlargement or protrusion of the large blood vessel that supplies blood to the abdomen, pelvis, and legs

 - pancreatic abscess — a pus-filled hollow in the pancreas

-- diverticulitis - inflammation or infection of the diverticula.
-Diverticula are quite common pouches that form in places such as your intestines and colon that protrude out of the organ’s weak spots
+- diverticulitis, inflammation or infection of the diverticula, common pouches that form in weak places in the intestines and colon

-- hydronephrosis - enlarged kidney due to the backup of urine
+- hydronephrosis — an enlarged kidney due to the backup of urine

 - enlarged liver

 - pain in the abdomen

 - inability to urinate